Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/3-weapon.md

 ## Reforge

-The player attacks the boss will receive the shard.
+### Match five trinkets into one item

-The player forges five shards at the blacksmith into a new piece of equipment.
+The player forges five trinket at the blacksmith into a new piece of equipment.

+### increase trinket on item

+Increases power from trinket to items.

+Weapons, jewelry received from the boss fight event.

+When attacking the boss, the player will receive an item.

+If there is no received item will receive a trinket.